 9. Links to Other Websites or Content

-We do not knowingly collect personal data from children under the age of 13 on our Sites.
-In the event that we learn that we have collected personal information from a child under age 13 without parental consent, we will endeavor to delete that information as quickly as possible.
+We do not knowingly collect information from children under the age of 13 on our Sites.
+In the event that we learn that we have collected information from a child under age 13 without parental consent, we will endeavor to delete that information as quickly as possible.
 If you believe that we might have any information from or about a child under 13, please contact us as directed below.